eclipse-ecal/fineftp-server/README.md

   // replace "C:\\" with any valid path.
 FineFTP is designed to be cross-platform. ftp_server.addUserAnonymous("C:\\", fineftp::Permission::All);

-  // Start the FTP Server.
-By default, the FTP server will start
+  // Start the FTP Server with a thread-pool size of 4. ftp_server.start(4);
-  // single-threaded.
-  ftp_server.start();

   // Prevent the application from exiting immediately for (;;) std::this_thread::sleep_for(std::chrono::milliseconds(100));